hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 In this above example, replace `<insert_integer>` with a zero-indexed integer associated with the text.
 For example, if you wanted the first text element to be different than the rest than you would use:

 ```
+/* Text on the first tick marks */
 .irs--shiny .irs-grid-text.js-grid-text-0{
   Enter formatting...
 }